 We want to open the viaduct next summer as a temporary park to test ideas and get some feedback.
 To do this we need to apply for planning permission.
 Our planning application was submitted to Manchester City Council on Thursday 9 September.
 You can take a look at our planning application here.
 We should know the outcome of the application over the coming months – check back for further updates.

 To help us get ready for the planning application we invited people who live close to the viaduct to join a number of events in June and July 2021 to find out more about the project and share their views on the proposal for the temporary park.
 We also invited people to take part in an online survey.
 We'd like to say a big thank you to all those who took part - this feedback has helped us to shape our plans and thinking.
 You can read our summary of feedback from the consultation here.

 Working together to make it happen

 We are working with a range of partners across the city and nationally.
 We have had support from Castlefield Forum and the Science and Industry Museum to begin to explore options.

 We want to create this project with other organisations, local businesses, members of the community and under-represented groups.
-Most importantly, we want to take this forward with you.
-We will shortly be asking for your views on what you’d like this hidden oasis to be, so please watch this space and get thinking.
-There’ll be plenty of opportunities to get involved and help shape our plans – this is just the beginning.
+Most importantly, we want to take this forward with you- watch this space for more information.

 To turn these ideas and plans into reality we'll also need support from fundraising, donations and corporate sponsors.